-Course applications are now being accepted.
-APPLICATION DEADLINE: Wednesday, June 9 at 2pm PT.
+Course applications are now closed.
+APPLICATION DEADLINE WAS EXTENDED TO: Wednesday, June 16 at 2pm PT.

 Acceptances start after the deadline, and occur on a rolling basis.